 - Slither: The alien parasite is a galactic menace that travels from planet to planet, destroying anything in its path.
 Its modus operandi features it merging with a host from the local population and then begin reproducing by brutally impregnating unsuspecting hosts, infesting all forms of life with its slug-like offspring and absorbing the infested creatures into itself until it's essentially a living biosphere.
 When it merges with Grant Grant's mind at the beginning of the story, the resulting monster not only murders pets across the town for their meat, violently impregnates Brenda and infests just about everyone in town with the brain slugs, but also demonstrates the very worst of Grant's own attitude problems: jealousy, controlling tendencies, and a vicious temper.

-- Venom (2018): Invoked, Venom is constantly furious and offended at being called a "parasite".
-Considering he genuinely believes in having a symbiotic relationship with Eddie (unlike other members of his kind), it's understandable.
+- Venom (2018): Invoked by Venom, who reacts with fury and offense upon being called a "parasite", since he genuinely believes in having a symbiotic relationship with Eddie, unlike other members of his kind.

-- Animorphs: The Yeerks are a race of parasitic slugs controlling the minds of those they inhabit; they are the principal antagonists of the series, and have built a galactic empire out of their need to find new bodies in which to live.
-Yeerk infestation is often portrayed as a terrifying, dehumanizing experience, and the Yeerks themselves are encouraged to treat their hosts as little more than cattle — to the point of psychologically torturing them in order to force them to submit.
-However, the portrayal becomes much more complex as the series continues, especially once it becomes clear that the Yeerk Empire is harbouring a freedom movement that wants to shift the species away from parasitism and into symbiosis; these rebel Yeerks are regarded as sympathetic and even serve as tentative allies of the Animorphs on occasion.
+- Animorphs: The Yeerks are the main antagonists of the series, a race of parasitic slugs controlling the minds of those they inhabit, and have built a galactic empire out of their need to find new bodies in which to live.
+Yeerk infestation is often portrayed as a terrifying, dehumanizing experience, and the Yeerks themselves are encouraged to treat their hosts as little more than cattle and even break their spirits to mould them into better hosts.
+However, the portrayal becomes much more complex as the series continues, with the Yeerks even becoming something of a Woobie Species once they make it clear that inhabiting the bodies of others is the only way they can appreciate the world — or even see it, as Yeerks are blind in their natural state.
+It's even revealed that the Yeerk Empire is harboring a freedom movement that wants to shift the species away from parasitism and into symbiosis; these rebel Yeerks are regarded as sympathetic and even serve as tentative allies of the Animorphs on occasion.
+In the finale, many surrendering Yeerks opt to transform into animals, willingly accepting a Shapeshifter Mode Lock so they can live peacefully on Earth.

 - Perdido Street Station: The Handlingers, on top of being cold-hearted Puppeteer Parasites that create their own shadow communities among other sentient races, are also supporters of Mayor Rudgutter's corrupt regime, serving as elite spies and operatives across the city.

 - Celebro, the main villain of Ultraman Z, is a space parasite that simply revels in causing death and destruction, having manipulated numerous planets and civilizations into creating super-weapons that results in their own destruction.
-He even have a name for his patented planetary destruction operation: The Civilization Self-Destruction Game!
+He even has a name for his patented planetary destruction operation: the Civilization Self-Destruction Game!

 - Ghlaunder, the Gossamer King, is a Chaotic Evil god of parasitism and disease strongly associated with biting insects — he himself takes the form of a hideous, mosquito-like monster.
 Thematically, his cult and mythos emphasize motifs of feeding off of others while spreading weakness and disease to one's victims.